If packing a carry-on sometimes is a challenge, you can imagine for a five month trip…

 The main reason is in a suitcase, items are much more organized, easy to find and with fewer wrinkles than those in a backpack.

 The other reason is that if you have a suitcase that fits in the overhead lockers of the airplane, you may not even have to check it, thus saving time and money.
 That is much harder to do with a 20Kg backpack.

-So, while you could fit more things in a backpack, and it may be easier to carry, I still prefer a carry on case, always.
+So, while you could fit more things in a carry on backpack, and it may be easier to carry, I still prefer a carry on case, always.